TikhonJelvis/RL-book/chapter12/chapter12.md

 ### Q-Learning with Experience-Replay

-In this subsection, we cover Off-Policy Incremental TD Control with Experience-Replay.
+In this section, we cover Off-Policy Incremental TD Control with Experience-Replay.
 Specifically, we revisit the Q-Learning algorithm we covered in Chapter [-@sec:rl-control-chapter], but we tweak that algorithm such that the transitions used to make the Q-Learning updates are sourced from an experience replay memory, rather than from a behavior policy derived from the current Q-Value estimate.
 While investigating the challenges with Off-Policy TD methods with deep learning function approximation, researchers identified two challenges:

 1) The sequences of states made available to deep learning through trace experiences are highly correlated, whereas deep learning algorithms are premised on data samples being independent.
 2) The data distribution changes as the RL algorithm learns new behaviors, whereas deep learning algorithms are premised on a fixed underlying distribution (i.e., stationary).